 RGGI unlocks hundreds of millions of dollars to save our coasts and lowers electricity bills.
 But, in his first year, Gov. Glenn Youngkin urged the VA General Assembly to repeal and defund RGGI.
 Lawmakers refused.

 December, 2022- Youngkin Pushes to Pull VA from RGGI:

 Youngkin’s two new members appointed to the Air Pollution Control Board shifted the tides, giving him an anti-climate majority.
 They voted on December 7, 2022 to unlawfully withdraw VA from RGGI.
 Public comments on this are now open.

 The Air Board has released a draft rule to unlawfully remove Virginia from RGGI.
-But so far, 90% of comments on the process have been supportive of RGGI.
+But so far, thousands of Virginians have commented on the process, with an overwhelming 87% in support of RGGI.
 In other words, Virginian lawmakers voted for us to join, and Virginian residents want us to stay.

 We hope this unlawful process won’t hold up in court.
 But in the meantime, chaos will ensue in Virginia’s carbon cap-and-trade market and our state will lose vital funding to prevent floods.
 Virginia has already received more than $523 million from RGGI.
 We are working with allies to head off Youngkin’s scheme.

 TAKE ACTION: Sign the petition showing your support for RGGI.
 It’s important to show how many Virginians want to keep the Commonwealth in this great regional climate program.
 Sign this petition today.